geoflows/dclaw/docs/src/theory.md

 This page describes the equations solved by D-Claw.
 A user interested in the details of the equation derivation is referred to Iverson and George (2014).
 Those interested in an explanation of the numerical implementation are referred to George and Iverson (2014).

+We encourage all users of D-Claw to study the derivation of the governing equations provided by Iverson and George (2014).
+Understanding the equations is necessary to grasp what the model means and interpret results.

+Similarly, we suggest that users undertake systematic parameter sensitivity analysis in the context of their study area and model output of interest.
+Iverson and George (2016) provides an example of a sensitivity study applied to the 2014 Oso landslide alongside a summary of the underlying equations.
+Our experience conducting sensitivity analyses for multiple cases (such as Barnhart and others [2025] and Karasözen and others [2025]) indicates that details of parameter sensitivity are often site specific and vary based on model output of interest.

 ## State variables and auxiliary variables

 D-Claw considers the flow of material under gravity ({math}`\vec{g} = (g_x,g_y,g_z)^\mathrm{T}`) with thickness {math}`h`, x- and y- directed velocities {math}`u` and {math}`v`, solid-volume fraction {math}`m`, and basal pore-fluid pressure {math}`p_b` over an arbitrary surface {math}`b`.
 Optionally, entrainment of erodible sediment and particle size segregation are implemented.
 The depth of eroded and entrained material is given by {math}`\Delta b` (positive indicating entrainment has occurred).
 Segregation considers two species fractions {math}`A` and {math}`B` with {math}`\chi` representing the fraction of species {math}`A`.